haricharan-mutte/readme-learning-concepts/trading/MutualfundGuide.md

 ## 💸 2.
 What is SIP (Systematic Investment Plan)?

-SIP is a way to invest a fixed amount every month.
+SIP is a way to invest a fixed amount every month into mutul fund.

 ### How it works: